HanjiangHu/NBF-LLM/README.md

 # NBF-LLM
 This is the code for "Steering Dialogue Dynamics for Robustness against Multi-turn Jailbreaking Attacks".
+Checkout [arXiv](https://arxiv.org/abs/2503.00187) for details.

+## Overview
 ![Overview](./img/overview.jpg)

 ## Install
 Create a Conda environment and install the required packages.
 ```